-Co-convenor and project leader on grant of $15,000 from the Think Tank Project: Victorian Climate Change Adaptation Research Centre (VCCCAR) Adapting Housing Aspirations and Expectations on the Coastal Suburban and Regional Fringe, 2011–2012.
+2011-2012 Think Tank Project: Victorian Climate Change Adaptation Research Centre (VCCCAR) Adapting Housing Aspirations and Expectations on the Coastal Suburban and Regional Fringe Role: Co-Convenor/Project leader

-Co-evaluator and steering committee member for project evaluation on ’Sustainable Families Project’ for Kildonan Uniting Care on grant of AU$8,500 funded by Sustainability Victoria, 2010–2012.
+2010-2012 Project evaluation on 'Sustainable Families Project' for Kildonan Uniting Care funded by Sustainability Victoria.
+Role: Co-evaluator and Steering Committee Member

 - Horne, R.,Dalton, T.,Moloney, S. (2016).
 Beyond the split incentive: Governing socio-technical relations in private rental housing retrofit In: Retrofitting Cities: Priorities, Governance and Experimentation, Taylor and Francis, United Kingdom